esciencecenter-digital-skills/image-processing/internal_collaborative_doc.md

 ## 🎓🏢 Evaluation logistics
-* After each session you should write an eval into the colaborative document
+* Before lunch and at the end of the day you should write evaluations into the colaborative document.

 ## 🎓🔧Evaluations